Leo Fong: Fighting Style

-Wei Kuen Do (Way of the Integrated Fist): A complete system based on its roots in Jeet Kune Do, Serrada Escrima, Western Boxing, Choy Lay Fut, Northern Shaolin, Wrestling, Tae Kwon Do, Karate, Judo, Jujutsu, Arnis, and Wing Chun.
-As of March 24, 2017 Leo Fong assigned a three-man council to continue promoting and overseeing his art of Wei Kuen Do.
-The council members are Jeff Jeds, Klein Buen, and Bong Tumaru.
+Wei Kuen Do is a dynamic martial arts system that integrates approaches from multiple disciplines, including Jeet Kune Do, Serrada Escrima, Western Boxing, Choy Lay Fut, Northern Shaolin, Wrestling, Tang Soo Do, Tae Kwon Do, Karate, Judo, Jujutsu, Arnis, and Wing Chun.
+On March 24, 2017, Leo Fong appointed a three-person board to oversee the continued instruction and propagation of Wei Kuen Do.
+The current board members, who carry on Fong's original appointment, are Klein Buen and Bong Tumaru-Fong.